 In addition to passing all required screenings, inspections, interviews, and background checks, you must also satisfy all additional legal requirements contained within the relevant statutes.
 Several examples of these requirements are listed below.

-- Utah Code § 78B-6-120 — You must obtain the appropriate form of consent from either the adoptee, the father, or the mother, depending on the adoptee’s age.
-If the adoptee is age 13 or older, he or she must grant his or her consent to be adopted.
+- Utah Code § 78B-6-120 — You must obtain the appropriate form of consent from the adoptee, the father, or the mother, depending on the adoptee’s age.
+If the adoptee is age 13 or older, they must grant their consent to be adopted.

 - Utah Code § 78B-6-125 — You must abide by certain waiting periods.
-To provide an example, “A birth mother may not consent to the adoption of her child… until at least 24 hours after the birth of her child.”
+To provide an example, birth mothers are required to wait at least 24 hours until after birth before providing legal consent for adoption.

 - Utah Code § 78B-6-128 — You must meet all pre-placement requirements.
 This statute overlaps with the requirements enforced by the Division of Child and Family Services, such as submitting to be fingerprinted and successfully passing a criminal background check.